Home

 Download the 160 commonest French road signs (meanings are in French)

 stop signStop really does mean stop.
-These are commonly used as a cheap "traffic calming" measure and so may appear in apparently utterly idiotic places.
-Unless you're 100% sure there are no gendarmes in sight (make sure there are none hiding behind a bus shelter or sitting in a car up ahead) bikers should stop and put both feet down before moving off again.
+These are commonly used as a cheap "traffic calming" measure and so may appear in unexpected places.
+Unless you're 100% sure there are no gendarmes in sight (make sure there are none hiding behind a bus shelter or sitting in a car up ahead) bikers should stop and put both feet down before moving off again and cars should stop for a couple of seconds.
 Failure to do so will result in a hefty on-the-spot fine - no excuses, even though you can probably see for miles that there is nothing else approaching the junction and there is no real need to stop.

 Disabled parkingCars parked in disabled spaces must display a blue GIG - GIC parking badge.